AherRahul/portfolio-v1/content/articles/beginner-system-design-2-1.md

 Focuses on the overall architecture and major components.
 It addresses:
 - The choice of architecture (e.g., monolithic or microservices).
 - Database selection and schema design.
-- Key APIs and external integrations.
+- Key API and external integrations.

 ### 2. **Low-Level Design (LLD)**
 Deals with the detailed design of components, modules, and classes.
 It includes:
 - Data structures and algorithms.
 - Specific database queries.
-- Implementation details of APIs and interfaces.
+- Implementation details of API and interfaces.

 Both HLD and LLD are essential for building a comprehensive system.